-Click here for a PDF version of this document, FAQ on Unaccompanied Children
+Click here for a PDF version of this document, FAQ_UAC

 Why Are Children Forced to Flee?

-- Violence that threatens the lives of citizens in the Northern Triangle of Central America (El Salvador, Honduras, and Guatemala)—coupled with lack of state protection—is a primary factor propelling the migration of youth from their countries of origin.
+- Violence that threatens the lives of citizens in the Northern Triangle (El Salvador, Honduras, and Guatemala)—coupled with lack of state protection—is a primary factor propelling the migration of children and youth from their countries of origin.

-- The violence children encounter takes many forms, such as sexual assault by gang members and domestic and interfamilial violence.
+- The violence children encounter takes many forms, including sexual assault and coercive recruitment by gang members, and domestic and interfamilial violence.

 What Is the Church’s Position on Unaccompanied Alien Children?